ITWSDataScience/Group3_Fall2022/README.md

 (Visualization was originally a single picture but data overlays became too condensed and hard to see.)

 Legend:
- - Green: population
+ - Teal shading: population
  - Red X's: earthquakes
  - Blue X's: tsunamis
  - Teal lines: hurricanes
+ - Green pins: vegetation
  - Blue pins: wind speed
  - Red pins: solar energy

 Notes:
- - The box on the left side of the pin represents the location, and the "prick" on the right side of the pin represents the amount of energy.
-The longer the "prick", the higher the average energy.
+ - The box on the left side of the pin represents the location, and the "prick" on the right side of the pin represents the value.
+The longer the "prick", the higher the average value.

 ## Installation
 ```